US Banking for Pakistani LLC Owners: What Actually Works

 The Foreign Account Tax Compliance Act (FATCA) creates reporting obligations that affect Pakistani LLC owners in both directions.

-US-side obligations: A Pakistani national who owns a US LLC and holds US bank accounts is subject to standard US tax reporting.
-The LLC's income, if effectively connected with a US trade or business, is reported on Form 1040-NR (for individuals) or the relevant entity return.
-The US bank or fintech reports account balances and activity to the IRS under standard domestic reporting rules.
+US side.
+A Pakistani national who owns a US LLC and holds US bank accounts is subject to standard US tax reporting.
+The LLC's income, if effectively connected with a US trade or business, gets reported on Form 1040-NR (for individuals) or the relevant entity return.
+The US bank or fintech reports account balances and activity to the IRS under normal domestic rules.

-Pakistan-US information exchange: Pakistan and the US have a Tax Information Exchange Agreement (TIEA), though Pakistan is not a signatory to the Common Reporting Standard (CRS) — the global automatic exchange framework.
-In practice, FATCA requires foreign financial institutions to report US account holders to the IRS, and the IRS has limited reciprocal reporting obligations to Pakistan under the TIEA.
+Pakistan-US information exchange.
+Pakistan and the US have a Tax Information Exchange Agreement (TIEA), but Pakistan is not a signatory to the Common Reporting Standard (CRS).
+FATCA requires foreign financial institutions to report US account holders to the IRS.
+The IRS has limited reciprocal obligations to Pakistan under the TIEA.

-What this means operationally: A Pakistani founder with a US LLC and a Mercury or Wise account generates reporting to the IRS (domestically).
-Pakistan's Federal Board of Revenue (FBR) does not receive automatic reporting about this account from the IRS under current agreements.
-However, Pakistan's own tax laws require residents to declare worldwide income and foreign assets — the reporting obligation exists under Pakistani law regardless of whether the FBR receives the information automatically.
+What this means in practice.
+A Pakistani founder with a US LLC and a Mercury or Wise account generates reporting to the IRS domestically.
+The FBR does not receive automatic reporting about this account from the IRS under current agreements.
+That said, Pakistan's own tax laws require residents to declare worldwide income and foreign assets regardless of whether the FBR gets the data automatically.

 Get structural patterns other founders miss